 Article Overview: In a country like ours where access to basic primary health care resources is still very poor, in such a scenario expert mental health services are very difficult to provide.
 Promotion of awareness then becomes increasingly necessary in such situations.
 Read Article

 The reason behind giving first aid is to give initial treatment before the patient is able to receive adequate medical attention at higher centers.
 The same is true in case of mental health first aid.
 The mental health first aid is given to a person having some mental illness or mental health crisi...
 Read Article

-Do you have a question on Mental Health Problems or Mental Health?Ask a Doctor Online
+Do you have a question on Mental Health Problems or Depression?Ask a Doctor Online

 The terms and conditions (hereinafter collectively referred to as, the "Terms of Service") set out herein shall be a legally binding Agreement between Orane Healthcare India Pvt.
 Ltd., a company incorporated under the Companies Act, 1956, having its registered office at No.174, Rangasamy Goundenpudur, Chinniyampalayam (PO), Coimbatore – 641062, Tamil Nadu, India (hereinafter interchangeably referred to as, "We" or "Us" or "Our" or the "Company" or "iCliniq"), and you (hereinafter referred to as, "You" or "Your"), as the Registered Doctor (defined below) or Registered Alternative Medicine Practitioner (defined below) or Wellness Professional (defined below) or User / Registered User (defined below) on the Platform (defined below) and/or the services offered through the Platform.
 The Platform is developed and maintained by the Company.